 Lions, tigers, and bears…oh my!
-Meet the king of the jungle, tigers, jaguars,

-	bears, fossa, and so many other carnivores as you trek through the wilds of the

-	Houston Zoo.
-Your journey through the Carnivores exhibits will require a keen

-	sense of sight –keep your eyes peeled in the small cats exhibits, because they

-	like to hide – and their coats provide the perfect camouflage.
-Also, don’t miss

-	the University of Houston’s mascot, Shasta the cougar!
+Meet the king of the jungle, tigers, jaguars, bears, fossa, and so many other carnivores as you trek through the wilds of the Houston Zoo.
+Your journey through the Carnivores exhibits will require a keen sense of sight –keep your eyes peeled in the small cats exhibits, because they like to hide – and their coats provide the perfect camouflage.
+Also, don’t miss the University of Houston’s mascot, Shasta the cougar!

 Think cats don’t like the water?
 Think again!
-Stop by to visit the tigers, and

-	you might just see them taking a dip in their moat.
-Take a close-up peek at the

-	lions in the lion tunnel, where you may be able to observe our lion girls

-	playing with special toys and treats.
+Stop by to visit the tigers, and you might just see them taking a dip in their moat.
+Take a close-up peek at the lions in the lion tunnel, where you may be able to observe our lions playing with special enrichment toys and treats.

 Did You Know?

 Tiger cubs do not hunt on their own until they are 12 to 18 months old, when their permanent canine teeth come in.
 They will stay with their mother for up to 2 years.

 A lion’s roar can be heard up to five miles away!